yvelikova/axway-open-docs/content/en/docs/container_topics/container_apigateway_analytics.md

 This example performs the following:

 * Starts an API Gateway Analytics container named `analytics` from an image named `apigw-analytics:1.0`.
-You must specify the name of the API Gateway Analytics Docker image that you created in [Create an API Gateway Analytics Docker image](#Create).
+You must specify the name of the API Gateway Analytics Docker image that you created in [Create an API Gateway Analytics Docker image](#create-an-api-gateway-analytics-docker-image).
 * Binds the port 8040 of the container to port `8040` on the host machine.
 This enables you to access the API Gateway Analytics web UI on port `8040` of your host machine.
 * Mounts the host directory `/tmp/reports` inside the container to store API Gateway Analytics reports.
 * Uses environment variables to specify connection details for the metrics database.
-The metrics database must be running as detailed in [Step 2 – Start external data stores](/docs/container_topics/containers_docker_setup/docker_script_cass).
+The metrics database must be running as detailed in [Start external data stores](/docs/container_topics/containers_docker_setup/docker_scripts_prereqs/#start-external-data-stores).

 To run the container in the background, use the `-d` option, for example: